-The freedom from quick temper, anger, and personal conflicts.
+Do you desire freedom from quick temper, anger, and personal conflicts?

 The Apostle Paul is truly a remarkable writer.
 I marvel as I read his many books.
-In about 57 AD he made a difficult decision.
+Around 57 AD he made a difficult decision.

 Do I visit Rome or Jerusalem?
 Fortunately for today’s believers, Paul chose the latter.
-Instead of going to Rome he wrote the Christians a brilliant letter to people he had not yet met.
+Instead of going to Rome he wrote a brilliant letter to people he had not yet met.